Define Dataset Schema

 8. From the modal, select Delete.

-Delete a derived column confirmation modal
+Delete a calculated field confirmation modal